 The move to compulsory face coverings is a welcome and helpful intervention, but I am in no doubt that effective uptake will require consistent and effective public messaging.
-So far, we had the Chancellor of the Duchy of Lancaster saying on Sunday that face coverings should not be mandatory, the Justice Secretary saying that they perhaps should be, the Prime Minister saying that he is looking at the evidence and, thankfully, the Health Secretary today saying they will be mandatory.
+So far, we have had the Chancellor of the Duchy of Lancaster saying on Sunday that face coverings should not be mandatory, the Justice Secretary saying that perhaps they should be, the Prime Minister saying that he is looking at the evidence, and, thankfully, the Health Secretary saying today they will be mandatory.
 Will he confirm the implementation date?
 Press speculation has suggested 24 July.
 When the head of the World Health Organisation said yesterday that mixed messaging from leaders is one of the worst challenges in tackling covid-19, who do we think he had in mind?

 “each day that goes by adds to the risk of spread and endangers lives.”

 While I welcome the UK Government’s falling into line with Scotland and 120 other countries worldwide on mandatory face coverings, they need to be one component of a wider elimination strategy, not just about keeping the virus down.
-I hope the Secretary of State will take this opportunity to commit to an elimination strategy.
+I hope the Secretary of State will take this opportunity to commit himself to an elimination strategy.